Yggdroot/LeaderF/README.md

-  --fuzzy               LeaderF is in Fuzzy mode by default --regexMode           LeaderF is in Regex mode by default --nowrap              long lines in the LeaderF window won't wrap
+  --fuzzy               LeaderF is in Fuzzy mode by default --regexMode           LeaderF is in Regex mode by default --nowrap              long lines in the LeaderF window won't wrap --next                Jump to the next result.
+  --previous            Jump to the previous result.

 subcommands: